Graceland in Memphis, Tennessee, is one of the most famous and visited mansions in the world.

 I recently heard about an agent who didn’t take buyers to see the property but instead took them on a drive around the surrounding area and pointed out which famous people the homes belonged to.
 The property, he said, used to “sell itself”.

 So it’s not just the home you are selling, it’s the neighbourhood – or as the cliché goes – location, location, location.
 However, most developers can’t rely upon every property they’re marketing having a conveniently located A-list celebrity or two in the vicinity to help attract buyers – so they have to be more creative in how they tell the story of their offer.

 This idea that things as insubstantial as dreams and ideas have the power to sell solid buildings can be witnessed across the UK property market.
-But these understandings must be combined with a completely integrated and comprehensive marketing strategy that now includes multiple touchpoints and opportunities to engage customers.
+But these understandings must be combined with a completely integrated and comprehensive property development marketing strategy that now includes multiple touchpoints and opportunities to engage customers.
 The key to doing this successfully is ensuring consistency at every turn.

-One of the most memorable recent projects in the UK comes from the creative agency Made Thought who collaborated with Ballymore to develop the branding for Wardian London.
+One of the most memorable recent projects in the UK comes from the creative agency Made Thought who collaborated with Ballymore to develop the branding for the residential tower, Wardian London.
 The development was named after Nathanial Ward who invented the ‘Wardian case’ which transported rare plants and trees to London during the British Empire.
 In addition to buying a property, they have created ‘The Gardener’, a bespoke, indoor and outdoor landscaping service which is tailored to fit residents’ tastes to create their very own ‘sky garden’.